Genius Hub Review

 - Slightly fiddly app control for overriding temperatures

-Built in the UK, Genius Hub is a multi-room system that doesn’t just give you control over individual radiators but can use smart motion sensors to more accurately control when rooms are heated.
+Built-in the UK, Genius Hub is a multi-room system that gives you control over individual radiators and uses smart motion sensors to more accurately control when rooms should be heated, and when it would be best to conserve energy instead.
 As such, it’s the most powerful heating system that I’ve reviewed.

-- Supports a huge number of devices and rooms, making it ideal for large homes
+- Supports a huge number of devices and rooms

-- Supports practically every type of heating system, so even those with more complicated installations are covered
+- Supports practically every type of heating system

 - Radiator valves and motion sensors add flexibility